k8snetworkplumbingwg/ovs-cni/docs/traffic-mirroring.md

-# Open vSwitch CNI Plugin - Traffic Mirroring Proposal
+# Open vSwitch CNI Plugin - Traffic Mirroring

 ## Overview

-This is a proposal for supporting the traffic mirroring feature of OVS into ovs-cni plugin.
+This is the documentation of ovs-cni plugin to support the OVS traffic mirroring feature.
 The topic has been initially discussed in [issue 219](https://github.com/k8snetworkplumbingwg/ovs-cni/issues/219).

-## Use case

-Our project has the requirement of monitoring the network traffic via an IDS/IPS solution included within a dedicated pod.
-The standard approach is to have an OVS switch capable of mirroring the traffic of specific ports/VLANs into an output SPAN/RSPAN port.

-## Goal

-Create and manage multiple mirror ports through either ovs-cni or a dedicated cni-plugin in Network Configuration List (Multus) as defined in CNI spec 0.4.0.
+The main idea is to create and manage multiple mirror ports (SPAN) through ovs-cni in Network Configuration List (Multus) as defined in CNI spec 0.4.0.

-## Requirements
+## Supported features

 - Create multiple mirror ports in a specific bridge
 - Select source ports
 - Select output port (SPAN)

+**RSPAN mirrors is not supported**

 ## API and test-cases